anvarashurov/thefacebook/README.md

 <p> Note how awesome of a user experinece it is to view changes before saving them.
 That's a lot of hard work, blood, and sweats! ...
 More like tears to be precise. </p>

-<p> Also, what can be cooler than John Locke adding you as a friend?
+<p> But, what can be cooler than John Locke adding you as a friend?
+Yaay.

 ![friend adding](https://i.imgur.com/kljdmzu.png)

 <p> Several things happening above.
 A stranger can add you as a friend.
 When that happens, you will get a Friend Request Notification showing how many pending friendships you have.
-RESPOND TO THEM IMMEDIATELY. </p>
+RESPOND TO THEM IMMEDIATELY.
+PLEASE. </p>

 ![friend adding](https://i.imgur.com/CvTn3a5.png)